 Warm region gardeners are often frustrated by their inability to grow many types of plants that are not hardy in their zone.
-USDA zones 9 to 11 are areas with the lowest temperatures at 25 to 40 degrees F. (-3-4 C.).
+USDA zones 9 to 11 are areas with the lowest temperatures at 25 to 40 degrees F. (-3 to 4 C.).
 That means a freeze is rare and daytime temperatures are warm even in winter.
 Specimens that require a chilling period are not suitable plants for hot climates; however, there are plenty of native and adaptive plants that will thrive in these garden zones.

 Gardening in Zones 9-11